Every AI Calorie Tracking App Ranked: 2026 Edition

 - No permanent free tier

-Best for: Users who want AI accuracy more than AI UX
+Best for: Users who specifically value conversational AI UX more than measurement accuracy

 Foodvisor